bobgreenshields/deliverance/_mobs/nela.md

 * Another is sick and some captives want to kill her
 * Klarg looks like he has the sickness
 * Draenog, the bugbear, argues with Klarg
+* Draenog patrols the caves and passages every couple of hours